UPSC Mains General Studies Paper – 1 Mains 2022

 Approach:

-- Start with basics examining globalisation and new technology.
+- Start with basics examining globalization and new technology.

-- Discuss the relationship between globalisation and new technology, in the context of scarce resources.
+- Discuss the relationship between globalization and new technology, in the context of scarce resources.

 - Conclusion/way forward accordingly.